 Research projects in 2017

-In 2017 employees and PhD students of the Faculty of Economic Sciences conducted 67 national and international projects for a total amount of over 14 billion PLN.
-28 new grants were granted for the amount of over 5.5 billion PLN.
+In 2017 employees and PhD students of the Faculty of Economic Sciences conducted 67 national and international projects for a total amount of over 14 million PLN.
+28 new grants were granted for the amount of over 5.5 million PLN.
 Faculty maintained high success rate reaching 45% in regards to proposals accepted for funding by the National Science Center Poland in 2017.

 LIST OF NEW GRANTED PROJECTS: